You are listening to the most listened to radio talk show in America, a Rush Limbaugh program on the one and only Excellence in Broadcasting Network.

 That's a good question.

-I mean, it's it's much more specifically racially tinged to use the voice narration that they used in that ad, to use the rhetoric they used in that ad, to use the soundtrack that they used in that ad.
+I mean, it's much more specifically racially tinged to use the voice narration that they used in that ad, to use the rhetoric they used in that ad, to use the soundtrack that they used in that ad.

 That is much more racially charged than anything that any of the conservative ads have put out at all.